Why we paid this first-time author a six-figure advance for “Free Range Kids”

 With the auction breathing down our backs, key players within our behemoth publishing house (John Wiley & Sons is now a $2 billion company, the sixth largest and the oldest — 1807 — publisher in the USA) moved quickly and came up with a handsome six-figure offer that actually won the auction, which began on a Friday, and lingered over the weekend in a nerve-wracking but ultimately triumphant climax as I arrived in NYC to meet Lenore.

-We had only spoken on the phone up to this point, but luckily, over lunch with her and her agent Molly, I felt an immediate affinity, as if she could be my second cousin, or daughter-in-law.
+We had only spoken on the phone up to this point, but luckily, over lunch with her and her agent Mollie, I felt an immediate affinity, as if she could be my second cousin, or daughter-in-law.

 Later, I asked Lenore about her side of the process: